More innovation budget, less bureaucracy.

 In 2020, Germany introduced the Research Allowance Act (FZulG) to provide tax incentives for research and development (R&D), thereby sustainably strengthening innovation and international competitiveness.
 The law allows companies across all industries to receive a tax credit for a portion of their R&D expenses.
 A research allowance application can be submitted retroactively for up to 4 years.2023

-- Tax credit: 25% of eligible internal R&D personnel costs and 15% of the net invoice amounts for contract R&D
+- Tax credit: 25% of eligible internal R&D personnel costs and 15% of net invoice amounts for contract R&D

 - Annual funding cap: Up to 1 million euros per corporate group